Punta Cana

 The area is known for its white sand beaches, blue turquoise waters, and balnearios which face both the Caribbean Sea and the Atlantic Ocean.
 The weather is hot for most of the year, especially in late summer and autumn when the Northern Tropics receive their most direct sunlight.

 Geography and climate

-The Punta Cana area has an estimated population of 100,000, with an annual growth rate of 11% as of 2011.
+The Punta Cana PMO area has an estimated population of 100,000, with an annual growth rate of 11% as of 2011.
 To the north, it borders the village and beach of Cabeza de Toro, and the Bávaro and El Cortecito beaches.
 The nearest city, the 500-year-old Higüey, is 45 km away, which takes about an hour to reach by car.
 European entrepreneurs, particularly Spanish hotel chains, own all but two of the over 50 megaresorts at the Punta Cana tourism destination.